Buryats

 - Youth Perspectives

-- Buryat youth are increasingly engaged in cultural preservation while also embracing modern opportunities and technologies.
+- Buryat youth are increasingly engaged in cultural preservation while seeking modern opportunities.

 - Education Initiatives

-- Initiatives focus on bilingual education and cultural programs to ensure the transmission of Buryat heritage.
+- Initiatives focus on bilingual education and cultural studies to empower youth with a strong cultural identity.

 - Future Challenges

-- Challenges include balancing modernization with cultural preservation and addressing economic disparities.
+- Challenges include balancing cultural preservation with modernization and economic opportunities.

 - Youth Employment Trends